 The summer holidays are some of the best months of the year for children.
 This can be heavily contrasted with the first few weeks back at school.
-Parents up and down the country will be wondering what it is they can do to help ensure they cultivate their child’s brain and keep them engaged over the summer holidays.
-Recent research from psychology may have the answer.
+Parents up and down the country will be wondering what they can do to help ensure they cultivate their child’s brain and keep them engaged over the summer holidays.
+Recent research from psychology may have the answer...

 Discuss Next Years Goals